 Senior Fellow in Law and Applied Neuroscience

-Francis X. Shen is a Visiting Scholar at the Petrie-Flom Center for the 2018-2019 academic year.
-In 2017-2018, he served as the third Senior Fellow in Law and Neuroscience at the Project on Law and Applied Neuroscience, a collaboration between the Center for Law, Brain & Behavior at Massachusetts General Hospital and the Petrie-Flom Center.
+In fall 2017, Francis X. Shen became the third Senior Fellow in Law and Neuroscience at the Project on Law and Applied Neuroscience, a collaboration between the Center for Law, Brain & Behavior at Massachusetts General Hospital and the Petrie-Flom Center.
 He was previously a Visiting Scholar at the Center in spring 2015.

 Professor Shen is Associate Professor of Law and McKnight Land-Grant Professor at the University of Minnesota Law School, where he joined the faculty as an associate professor in 2012.
 He also serves as Executive Director of Education and Outreach for the MacArthur Foundation Research Network on Law and Neuroscience.
 Professor Shen conducts empirical and interdisciplinary research at the intersection of law and the brain sciences.
 He is co-authoring the first law coursebook on law and neuroscience (forthcoming, Aspen Publishers), and has explored the implications of cognitive neuroscience for criminal law, tort, and legislation in the United States.
 Additional research areas of focus are criminal law and crime policy, and education law and policy.
 His research has been published in a variety of outlets in law, political science, psychology, and education, and he has made more than 50 professional presentations.
 He has co-authored two books, The Education Mayor (Georgetown, 2007) and The Casualty Gap (Oxford, 2010), and has authored or co-authored many articles and book chapters.